Skip to main content

 Like all Super Mario games, the gameplay is addictive fun.
 When I sat down to play it for the first time since childhood, I couldn't put it down until I made it to Wario's mansion!
 I wanted to beat it in one sitting, but the last level is much harder than any other.
 To make matters worse, whenever you die, you have to start it over from the beginning.
 The sudden spike in difficulty at the end of an easy game is unfortunate.
 That said, once you get to him, the showdown with Wario is fair and fun.
 Who is Wario, anyway—Mario's evil twin brother?

 Fine graphics, a great soundtrack (though not as memorable as the NES ones), smooth gameplay, the Bunny Ears power-up, and 32 well designed stages spread across six worlds combine to make Super Mario Land 2: 6 Golden Coins a certified Nintendo classic.
-While it cannot live up to its NES and SNES brethren due to the limitations of the portable system, I can attest that it in the early 90's it was one of the best options for a long car ride!
+While it cannot live up to its NES and SNES brethren due to the limitations of the portable system, I can attest that, in the early 90's, it was one of the best options for a long car ride!
 And it's still a worthy diversion today.

-Grade: A
+Grade: A+

 Linked Review